 While it may not be at the top of your head when you sustain a physical injury, documenting the accident through photographs can help you report your injury more effectively.
 Take photos of your injury, as well as your surroundings, to confirm the whereabouts of the accident.

 If your injury is too severe for you to reach for your phone, ask a nearby colleague to take photos on your behalf.
 Any employees on the premises who have seen the accident first-hand can also be included in your injury report, and their testimony can suffice if there is no physical evidence of the incident.

 Report Your Injury

-Your injury should be directly reported to your supervisor or your HR department.
+Your injury and workplace accidents should be directly reported to your supervisor or your HR department.
 Be as specific as you can in your report.
 It’s best to have it written down in an email with multiple superiors copied in.
 If an employee endures an injury and fails to file a report within thirty days after the incident, they may lose their worker’s compensation.